maxxiimo/the-front-end-manifesto/chp6-responsive-web-design.md

 ### Using Susy Breakpoints

+Let's revisit the *.left-side* and *.right-side* div's example, but this time using our newly defined Susy breakpoints.
+As mobile first developers we'll start with our base 4 column layout, and move our way to the 12 column layout.

-Here is a practical example using the Flexible Grids section example we've been working with.
-Since our four column base setting is designed for smaller screen sizes, we might want to stack the .left-side and .right-side div's (rather than have them appear cramped side-by-side), but for the remaining three breakpoints we will apply grid widths that will result in a 50-50 side-by-side placement.
-For illustration purposes let's color .left-side and .right-side red and blue, but only for our two largest screen sizes: ipad and desktops, i.e. $break9 and $break12.
+Since our four column base setting is designed for smaller screen sizes, we might want to stack the .left-side and .right-side div's (rather than have them appear cramped side-by-side):

+    .left-side
+      +span-columns(4 omega, 4)

+    .right-side
+      +span-columns(4 omega, 4)

+What did we do?
+Here we tell Susy to span *.left-side* and *.right-side* across 4 of the available 4 columns.
+Since they are floated elements, doing so stacks *.left-side* and *.right-side* one on top of the other.

+For the remaining three breakpoints we will apply grid widths that will result in a 50-50 side-by-side placement.

     .left-side
       +span-columns(4 omega, 4)